Skip to main content

 Remember to work with the size of the audience though.
 “Hear your audience and perform to them,” says Billy Connolly.
 If the gig is small and intimate, presenting yourself as a larger-than-life presence may not be the best port of call.
 Adopting a quieter tone in these instances can be really powerful in establishing a relationship with the crowd.

-A comedy club
+A neon sign for a comedy club

 5. End on a high